 Each summer all children from preschool through the elementary grades are invited to participate in a multigenerational VACATION BIBLE SCHOOL program, with activities, stories, songs, crafts, and games for the children, and conversation for the parents and grandparents.
 The program generally takes place from 5:30 until 8:00 p.m.; supper is provided and all are invited to participate.
 Click here for VBS 2022 photos.

 STUDENTS in middle school and high school enjoy special programs, outings, and retreats.
 The group has taken an annual trip to Crivitz, Wisconsin for the “Great Christmas Tree Hunt,” where the youth select and cut trees to adorn the Sanctuary, Parlor, Upper Room, and Parish House for the Advent and Christmas seasons.

 YOUTH in Grades 7 - 12 will meet this year on Sunday mornings from 10:30 - 12:00 in the Gold Room.

 The youth regularly participate in summer mission programs, where they learn first hand about the realities of urban life and volunteer with various agencies and programs in cities that have included Lexington, Kentucky; Cleveland, Ohio; Minneapolis, MN; Chicago, Illinois; and right here in Milwaukee.

 The youth also join adult members of the congregation in other outreach activities, including serving meals at Tippecanoe Presbyterian's homeless ministry and volunteering at the Cathedral Center Shelter for Women and Families.

 High school students who are ready to begin an exploration in faith leading to confirmation engage in a special year-long program of worship, study, and service with the ministers.
 Immanuel’s confirmation program is geared toward older youth and focuses on issues of belief, values, vocation, and identity.
-Seven high schoolers are in the 2019-2020 Confirmation Class.
+The next confirmation class will be offered beginning in September 2023.